mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Added rules for various kinds of tests
 - Added Contacts/Allies
 - Removed XP system for character creation and went BACK to the priority system because BP was way too hard for young players
-- Added/Removed some Edges/Flaws and reworked costs from BP to XP
+- Added/Removed some Qualities and reworked costs from BP to XP
 - Eliminated Reactions thanks to the changes in Attributes

 #### V0.4
 - Added character generation rules
-- Added first species templates
+- Added first metatype templates
 - Updated Advancement costs.
 - Changed critical rules, added glitches
 - Reformatted chapters